thomasSDK/UK-immigrationData-map/README.md

 Finally the circleMarker was chosen as the leaflet marker because it has a radius that can be tied to the value of the number of entrants from each country in an array and it is not affected by “projection distortion” like circle.
 A slider is included in order to directly change the radius of these circles which is useful when zooming into countries to gain an in-depth visualisation of the changing number of entrants of a smaller number.

-Conclusion
+Final Notes

+The dynamic nature of the data visualisation presentation was designed to be interactive in a full scale zoom.
+Further improvements that are considered are:
+  1) To return only those countries within the view bounds of the map and add a search functionality for specific countries.
+  2) To be able to set bounds on the query so that users can search for immigration numbers of a specific range.
-Due to the temporal nature of this project it took longer than anticipated to correctly understand and implement the time.
-Dimension functionality of this leaflet plugin.
-Also due the dynamic nature of the data visualisation presentation is located purely on the map which was designed to interactive in a full scale zoom.
-With more time it would be useful to return only those countries within the view bounds of the map and add a search functionality.
-The statistics of entrants were not included in the Data and it would be a good addition to find a source for those numbers and add that to the map.
-It was interesting to see the development of the entrant numbers and types to the UK through the years and it would be interesting to connect these rises and falls to a wider context of political events.
-Finally a way to visualise the amount of non-State persons such as refugees is a needed addition to the site.
+  3) The statistics of entrants from the EU were not included in the Data and it would be a good addition to find a source for those          numbers and add this data to the map.
+  4) It was interesting to see the development of the entrant numbers and types to the UK through the years and it would be useful to        design a displey that connects these rises and falls to a wider context of political events.
+  5) Crucially a way to visualise the amount of non-State persons, such as refugees, is a needed addition to the site.